 The GenYES Ohio program will also be part of the upcoming Create Lead Empower-Ohio (CLEO) toolkit.
 The CLEO toolkit will include resources that support communication, digital literacy, digital citizenship, creativity, leadership, critical thinking, collaboration, self-directed learning, technology troubleshooting, career exploration, and visual literacy.
 More information on the CLEO toolkit will be coming soon.

-For more information on GenYES Ohio please visit www.genyes.org and fill out this GenYES Ohio Interest Form.
+For more information on GenYES Ohio please visit www.genyes.org.
 If you have questions or are interested in this program, reach out to support.infohio.org.